Defensive wall: Europe

 Apart from these, the early Middle Ages also saw the creation of some towns built around castles.
 These cities were only rarely protected by simple stone walls and more usually by a combination of both walls and ditches.
 From the 12th century AD hundreds of settlements of all sizes were founded all across Europe, which very often obtained the right of fortification soon afterwards.
-Several medieval town walls have survived into the modern age, such as the walled towns of Austria, walls of Tallinn, or the town walls of York and Canterbury in England, as well as Nordlingen, Dinkelsbühl and Rothenburg ob der Tauber in Germany.
+Several medieval town walls have survived into the modern age, such as the walled towns of Austria, walls of Tallinn, or the town walls of York and Canterbury in England, as well as Nordlingen, Dinkelsbühl, Berching and Rothenburg ob der Tauber in Germany.
 In Spain, Ávila and Tossa del Mar hosts surviving medieval walls while Lugo has an intact Roman wall.

 In medieval warfare, town walls were often targeted for destruction, partly for their role in defence but also because of their role in shaping a settlement's identity, and archaeologist Giulia Bellato, notes "walls were the visible marker that defined a city as such and helped define its inhabitants as citizens".

 The founding of urban centers was an important means of territorial expansion and many cities, especially in central and eastern Europe, were founded for this purpose during the period of Eastern settlement.
 These cities are easy to recognise due to their regular layout and large market spaces.
 The fortifications of these settlements were continuously improved to reflect the current level of military development.